Soccer: Zidane hails Cristiano Ronaldo after 4th Ballon d'Or win

 "I have to think about the starting 11 and I will disclose who will be playing tomorrow.
 Of course he (Ronaldo) is as motivated as always.
 He is always motivated regardless of who the opponents are or whether it is a friendly or even training."

-Club America, who came from behind to beat Asian champions Jeonbuk Hyundai Motors of South Korea on Sunday, are hoping to mark their centenary year by beating Madrid and going on to become the first team from the CONCACAF region to reach the Club World Cup final.
+Club America, who came from behind to beat Asian champions Jeonbuk Hyundai Motors of South Korea on Sunday, are hoping to mark their centenary year by beating Madrid and going on to become the first team from the CONCACAF region, covering North and Central America and the Caribbean, to reach the Club World Cup final.

 "I think Club America are very motivated because they want to celebrate their centenary.
 Some clubs only have once in a lifetime chance to play against Real Madrid and I think it is a very good opportunity for them," said Zidane.